thiernoabdoul864/linux-repo/DNS.md

 # How to confugure DNS
-1. Install required packages
-yum install bind bind-utils -y
+1.Install required packages yum install bind bind - utils - y 2.start
-2. start and enable dns daemon
-`systemctl enable --now named`
-3. Edit the named configuration file
-`vim /etc/named.conf`
-- from Top to Bottom
+and enable dns daemon `systemctl enable --now named` 3.Edit the named configuration file `vim /etc/named.conf` - from Top to Bottom inside options,
-inside options, edit the line `listen-on port 53 {127.0.0.1 ; 192.168.1.254}  add the ip address of the server. in the above line, 192.168.1.254 is the ip address of the dns server
+    edit the line `listen-on port 53 {127.0.0.1 ; 192.168.1.254}  add the ip address of the server. in the above line, 192.168.1.254 is the ip address of the dns server

 Still inside options, add the below lines: forwarders {